go-ndn/example/README.md

 	spew.Dump(rib)
 ```

-We first use fetcher to fetch `rib` dataset, then we pass the content, a pointer to some go variable, and the outermost type number to `tlv.UnmarshalByte`.
+We first use fetcher to fetch `rib` dataset, then we pass the content, a pointer to a variable, and the outermost type number to `tlv.UnmarshalByte`.

 Here is the output: